 In the ordinary course of its business, NN holds investment portfolios containing a variety of asset classes, including fixed income securities, corporate bonds, mortgages and asset-backed securities ("ABS"), equities, real estate and investments in private equity funds.
 The value of these investment portfolios has been, and may be, negatively impacted by adverse conditions in the financial markets and economies generally, interest rate changes, changes in mortgage prepayment behaviour or declines in the value of underlying collateral, potentially resulting in increased capital requirements and realised or unrealised losses on those portfolios and decreased investment income.
-The recent COVID-19 crisis has already had an impact on the values of these portfolios has also been, and may be, adversely impacted by reductions in price transparency, changes in the assumptions or methodologies used to estimate fair value and changes in investor confidence or preferences, resulting in higher realised or unrealised losses.
+The COVID-19 pandemic has already had an impact on the values of these portfolios and further losses or reduced investment income may materialise.
+The value of NN's investment portfolios has also been, and may be, adversely impacted by reductions in price transparency, changes in the assumptions or methodologies used to estimate fair value and changes in investor confidence or preferences, resulting in higher realised or unrealised losses.
 A decrease in the value of the investment portfolios has impacted, and could impact, the results of operations and financial condition of certain of the Issuer's subsidiaries, requiring capital injections and impacting the ability of certain of those subsidiaries to distribute dividends.

 Weak performance of financial markets or underperformance (compared to certain benchmarks or NN's competitors) by funds or accounts that NN manages, or investment products that NN sells, has impacted, and may impact, NN's ability to attract new customers, and has caused, and may cause, customer investments to be withdrawn or reduced, resulting in reduced fee and commission income earned by NN from the management of investment portfolios for third parties, and reduced fee income on certain annuity, pension and investment products.
-Furthermore, changes in financial market conditions have caused, and may cause, a shift in NN's assets under management ("AuM") mix from equity towards fixed income products, potentially contributing towards a decline in the revenues earned by NN from the management of investment portfolios for third parties.
+Furthermore, changes in financial market conditions may cause a shift in NN's assets under management ("AuM") mix from equity towards fixed income products, potentially contributing towards a decline in the revenues earned by NN from the management of investment portfolios for third parties.